nodejs/node/doc/api/net.markdown

 Creates a new TCP server.
 The `connectionListener` argument is automatically set as a listener for the ['connection'][] event.
+If the server has no `connection` listener it will not accept connections until it gets one.

 `options` is an object with the following defaults: